perezjoseph/microrealestate-fork/README.md

 - Update documentation for changes
 - Ensure all services pass health checks
 - Follow ESLint and Prettier configurations
+- All services now include ESLint for consistent code quality

 ## 📄 License